 - Rock Excavation – The removal of material that cannot be excavated without using special methods, such as drilling or the use of explosives.

-These are just some of the most commonly used excavators in the UK today:
+These are just some of the most commonly used large heavy equipment in the UK today:

 - Vacuum Excavators.